-\paragraph{Crash-tolerant protocol.} We implement a strawman approach to tolerate crash failures, assuming synchronous communication, using \system{} components.
+\paragraph{Crash--tolerant protocol} We implement a strawman approach to tolerate crash failures, assuming synchronous communication, using \system{} components.
 As worker crashes do not affect the learning convergence eventually, we only tolerate server crashes, by replicating the server.
-Server replicas get the updates from all workers and \emph{average} them each iteration, but workers contact only one of these replicas, i.e.,\ the \emph{primary}, to get the updated model.
+Server replicas get the updates from all workers and \emph{average} them in each iteration, but workers contact only one of these replicas, i.e.,\ the \emph{primary}, to get the updated model.
 In the case of \emph{primary} crash (signaled by a timeout), workers contact the \emph{next} server, marking it as the new \emph{primary}.
 The new primary sends its view of the model to all workers so as to inform them about the change.
 The model sent by the new primary could be outdated compared to the model of the crashed primary (due to missing some updates).
-This is still fine and the learning will converge eventually~\cite{xie2018faster}, given that $n_{ps}\ge f_{ps}+1$ where $n_{ps}$ is the total number of replicas and $f_{ps}$ is the maximum number of crashing nodes, i.e.,\ servers.
-Thus, this deployment guarantees eventual convergence, without any guarantees on throughput nor convergence rate.
+This is still fine and learning will converge eventually~\cite{xie2018faster}, given that $n_{ps}\ge f_{ps}+1$, where $n_{ps}$ is the total number of replicas, and $f_{ps}$ is the maximum number of crashing nodes, i.e.,\ servers.
+Thus, this deployment guarantees eventual convergence without any guarantees on throughput nor convergence rate.
 Some ML systems already use Paxos~\cite{lamport2001paxos} for crash fault tolerance~\cite{chilimbi2014project,li2013parameter}.
-However, this algorithm, we believe, gives strictly weaker guarantees (in terms of consistency of model state among replicas), and hence has a better performance than Paxos.\footnote{Unfortunately, the code is not open-sourced for comparison.} Comparing with this baseline quantifies the cost of Byzantine resilience.
+However, our strawman algorithm, we believe, gives strictly weaker guarantees (in terms of consistency of model state among replicas), and hence has a better throughput than Paxos.\footnote{Unfortunately, there is no open-source code for direct comparison.}